 Raising the Minimum Wage: The Pro Side of the Debate

-When it comes to raising the minimum wage, here are just a few of the biggest arguments for doing so:
+When it comes to raising the minimum wage for those not involved in work from home opportunities, here are just a few of the biggest arguments for doing so:

 • It spurs economic growth — Because America’s low-wage earners and their families tend to spend every dollar they earn, raising the minimum wage would constitute an enormous and even somewhat permanent economic stimulus package of sorts, one funded entirely by the private sector.